iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 5 reviews"/>
 </p>

+> Hello My Name Is Carolene Mae Sears And Yes I Have Have Been Falsely Caqused About What I May Have Said To The Public & What I Have On My Private Phone.
+Yes I Live In A Senior Apptarment One Of Four Buildings.
+Yes at First Things & Places That We Both Had Been To Had Been Closed Or Their Buiding had a improved or removed So Yes Would Go Out Just To Go Out For A Meal & Find Out Where The Different & Meet People That We'd Pass each & Say Hello To & Yes Because Just Met & Yes Nothing Important<br> :date: __2021-02-17 22:01:46__

+> We need to keep safe the community<br> :date: __2021-02-16 04:41:18__

+> Ca<br> :date: __2021-02-15 20:20:27__

+> PRAYERS BLESSINGS ALWAYS FOREVER THANKS<br> :date: __2021-02-15 09:17:50__

 > I just let this app run it hasn't gone off yet so I guess that's a good thing.
 I hope more people install it so they have more data to work with and identify clusters and superspreader events with higher resolution.<br> :date: __2021-02-13 07:25:58__

 > Edit: I was told by someone I work with that they tested positive, however this app is not showing that info.
 That's concerning.
 I'm hoping more and more people download this app.
 I live in a small community so I'm not sure if I'm ever going to get a notification stating someone tested positive because I don't think many people know about this app.
 But there are a lot of positives reported to the news by our County Public Health Dept.<br> :date: __2021-02-12 21:18:36__